 Other values FFS (may be different for different satellite types)

-Total and per-beam transmit power (or PFD, when applicable) should be defined.

 FFS: For simplified evaluations, the Bessel function in 38.811 can be used.

+Note: For 6GR NTN evaluations, total and per-beam transmit power (or PFD, when applicable) should be defined.

 #The proposal was updated based on Xiaomi’s suggestion for FL3, Companies can further comment if not done yet.
 Please companies to address Nokia’s comment from the last round in the following table and share the view that whether Nokia’s comment affects stabling this proposal#